allenday/nanostream-dataflow/README.md

 # Collection name of the Firestore database that will be used for saving NCBI genome data cache
 FIRESTORE_TAXONOMY_CACHE=resistance_gene_cache

 # [optional] Only used in resistance_genes mode.
-Path to fasta file with resistance genes database (step 6)
+Path to fasta file with resistance genes database
 RESISTANCE_GENES_FASTA=gs://nanostream-dataflow-demo-data/gene-info/DB_resistant_formatted.fasta
 # [optional] Only used in resistance_genes mode.
-Path to fasta file with resistant genes list (step 6)
+Path to fasta file with resistant genes list
 RESISTANCE_GENES_LIST=gs://nanostream-dataflow-demo-data/gene-info/resistance_genes_list.txt
 ```